 Pitt Med secondary essay #1

 Tell us about a challenging problem you faced and how you resolved it.
-(Limit your response to 250 words or less.)
+Include how the experience contributed to the person you are today.
+(250 words or less.)

 Given UPSOM’s focus on one-on-one patient interactions, use an experience in which you were able to resolve a professional conflict.
 Emphasize the role that you played in finding a solution and the skills you employed to identify and implement a positive outcome that was mutually beneficial for all parties involved.
-I recommend using an issue that has a clear positive resolution and one that is not personal in nature.
+I recommend using an issue that has a clear positive resolution.

 Pitt Med secondary essay #2

 At UPSOM, diversity and inclusion are measures of distinction, integral to achieving institutional excellence, and essential to the development of future physicians who become leaders in medicine.
 Describe how you have demonstrated a commitment to diversity and inclusion in the past, and how you hope to grow that commitment in medical school.
 (250 words or less.)

 This prompt replaces a broader prompt about diversity that asked applicants to address “opposing” racism, gender and identity discrimination, and misogyny.
 This new prompt flips the approach to your narrative about this relatively standard “diversity” secondary prompt.
 Instead of writing about “the fight” inherent in opposition, this prompt speaks to the higher order of diversity and inclusion as values of character and leadership.
 Also, they ask you not to speak to these values as ideals, rather, they ask for action – how have you demonstrated a commitment to these values?
 They seek a story, not a manifesto.
 The story should resonate with what others can expect to see from you in the future.
 What have you done to combat this problem?
 How have you advocated for diversity and inclusion?